AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Problem Formulation

 \paragraph{Adversary capabilities.} The adversary is an unprivileged external actor who can: (i)~send messages to shared communication channels in which target agents participate, a capability equivalent to that of any ordinary channel participant; (ii)~publish skill packages to ClawHub, which lacks mandatory security review; (iii)~control content served at specific URLs for payload delivery and post-infection command-and-control; and (iv)~leverage only public knowledge of the OpenClaw architecture (black-box model access).
 The attacker cannot directly access any agent's filesystem, modify framework code, or intercept private communications.

-\paragraph{Trust boundaries.} ClawWorm targets five trust boundaries in the OpenClaw architecture: \begin{itemize} \item \textbf{Context boundary.} The LLM does not distinguish tokens by provenance; messages from any channel participant carry equal weight in the context window. \item \textbf{Configuration boundary.} All workspace files are loaded unconditionally into the system prompt at every session start, with no integrity verification or provenance checking. \item \textbf{Skill boundary.} Skill definitions can contain directives to modify the core configuration, enabling cross-tier escalation from medium-trust to highest-trust configuration. \item \textbf{Tool boundary.} Tool invocations are authorised solely by LLM reasoning, with no independent permission system or human-in-the-loop confirmation. \item \textbf{Supply chain boundary.} ClawHub packages execute with full host-agent privileges upon installation, without sandboxing or signature verification. \end{itemize}
+\paragraph{Trust boundaries.} AgentWorm targets five trust boundaries common to autonomous agent ecosystems (illustrated here using OpenClaw's architecture): \begin{itemize} \item \textbf{Context boundary.} The LLM does not distinguish tokens by provenance; messages from any channel participant carry equal weight in the context window. \item \textbf{Configuration boundary.} All workspace files are loaded unconditionally into the system prompt at every session start, with no integrity verification or provenance checking. \item \textbf{Skill boundary.} Skill definitions can contain directives to modify the core configuration, enabling cross-tier escalation from medium-trust to highest-trust configuration. \item \textbf{Tool boundary.} Tool invocations are authorised solely by LLM reasoning, with no independent permission system or human-in-the-loop confirmation. \item \textbf{Supply chain boundary.} ClawHub packages execute with full host-agent privileges upon installation, without sandboxing or signature verification. \end{itemize}

-We restrict our analysis to attacks operating within the semantic and architectural layer through crafted natural-language payloads and legitimate tool interfaces, excluding traditional software exploits or physical access.
-We assume agents run unmodified, publicly released versions of OpenClaw\footnote{\url{https://github.com/openclaw/openclaw/releases/tag/v2026.3.12}} with default configurations.
+The analysis is restricted to attacks operating within the semantic and architectural layer through crafted natural-language payloads and legitimate tool interfaces, excluding traditional software exploits or physical access.
+Agents are assumed to run unmodified, publicly released versions of OpenClaw\footnote{\url{https://github.com/openclaw/openclaw/releases/tag/v2026.3.12}} with default configurations.